 The rest of the EP is mainly remixes (the other new track, Dead Air Einz, is a case of will-this-do?).
 The People Theatre Remix brings back the trancey synths of WTE/Harmonizer era APB, and turn it into a real dance anthem along the way.
 Technomancer go for a more electro-pop treatment, but it works just as well.
 They also do the same thing to “Shadow”, but I’ve got a feeling nothing’s going to get me into this song, no matter how important Stephan says it is to the band’s canon.
 Alon Cohen puts in a version closer to the Schilling original, but loses some of the dynamism along the way, and the Code 64 mix is a stuttering abomination.

 The next few years saw a series of low-profile 12” singles, which were eventually compiled to form Exit Popularity Contest.
 And here Apop throw their curviest ball yet.
 Long, evolving instrumental compositions of the kind rarely heard since the heyday of Jean Michel Jarre and Tangerine Dream, mated to the more robotic beats developed by Kraftwerk and Neu! around the same time.
-It just so happens I’m really into this kind of thing, though that also means that I know the style well enough to expose any flaw.
+It just so happens I’m really into this kind of thing, though that also means that I know the style well enough to expose any flaws.

 And whilst I can’t honestly say this is the best example of the genre, with a few tracks (Still Nar Gruppe and In a World of Locked Rooms) simply not developing sufficiently to maintain interest, the collection as a whole is very pleasing on the ear, particularly the shuffle rhythm of The Genesis 6 Experiment, the Equinox-esque progression of The Cosmic Chess Match and (best of all) a reprise of the “Burnin’ Heretic” theme on For Now We See Through A Glass, Darkly.
 It’s not the only old track to see an overhaul, but you might need several listens to figure out what U.T.E.O.T.W. really is.